 - The weather is almost perfect.
 One of the benefits of Jacksonville is that it doesn’t have unbearable heat and humidity like in the south.
-Of course, there’s heat in summer, but it usually lasts fewer weeks less than further south.
+Of course, there’s heat in summer, but it usually lasts fewer weeks than further south.
 The humidity here is also more endurable and not nearly as harsh.
-There is also somewhat of a change of the four seasons.
+There is also somewhat of a change in the four seasons.
 Another intriguing fact is that hurricanes ordinarily miss Jacksonville.
 In conclusion, storm season won’t worry you when you live in pleasant Jacksonville.

 - It’s one of Florida’s most affordable cities.
 The cost of living in Jacksonville is about 10% lower than the national average.
 Many people who choose to move to Florida feel that they are exchanging higher living costs for good weather.
 Yet, when you move to Jacksonville, it’s probable that you won’t notice higher prices.
 Healthcare, groceries, and housing costs are all below the national average.
 Additionally, because it’s in Florida, there is no state income tax, which means more cash is left in your wallet.
-Since we’re on the topics of costs, try to avoid hidden costs of moving while you’re relocating to this affordable city.
+Since we’re on the topic of costs, try to avoid hidden costs of moving while you’re relocating to this affordable city.

 - Up and coming job market.
 One of the big allures to this state in the northeast of the Sunshine State is the growing job market.
-With multiple company headquarters and major corporations here, there is an opportunity for pretty much every career path.
+With multiple company headquarters and major corporations here, there is an opportunity for every career path.